Maryland vs. Kent State NCAA Football Odds, Plays and Insights | September 25, 2021

 - Maryland's games this year have hit the over on one of three set point totals (33.3%).

-- Maryland is 2-0 against the spread and 2-0 overall this season when the team puts up more than 27.0 points.
+- Maryland is 2-0 against the spread and 2-0 overall this season when the team records more than 27.0 points.

 - The Terrapins have two giveaways this season, while the Golden Flashes have 10 takeaways .